Cobra Commander: America's Elite

 One year after the previous series, satellites begin falling out of orbit and crashing into major cities, resulting in massive civilian casualties.
-Thinking that Cobra is responsible for the attacks, the G.I.
-Joe Team is reactivated to deal with the new threat.
+Believing Cobra is behind the attacks, the G.I.
+Joe Team is reactivated to confront the new threat.
 The team eventually discovers that a man named Vance Wingfield, who once attempted to start a nuclear war and was presumed dead, is behind the attacks.
 Meanwhile, Cobra Commander, who has been rebuilding his forces since the end of the previous series, infiltrates the U.S. government by disguising himself as White House Chief of Staff Garrett Freelowe.
 He tries to convince the President to shut down the G.I.
 Joe team.
 When he fails, he creates a new team called the Phoenix Guard led by General Philip Rey, a former G.I.
 Joe commander.
 The Phoenix Guard infiltrates G.I.
 Joe headquarters, and manages to capture several Joes, until General Rey discovers the true identities of the Phoenix Guard members.
 G.I.
 Joe then captures most of the Phoenix Guard, and after the failed attack on G.I.
 Joe headquarters, Cobra Commander abandons the White House.

 The Baroness then pursues a campaign of revenge against her betrayers, Cobra Commander and Wraith.
 During her quest, she finds Wraith in a club in Prague, and lures him into a cemetery where she confronts and defeats him, shooting him in the head.
 She trades his armor to the Red Shadows, in exchange for information on the whereabouts of Cobra Commander.
 The Baroness locates the Commander in Honduras, but finds that Destro, her husband, is also present.
 After a brief fight, Destro agrees to trade the M.A.R.S. corporation, his Iron Grenadier forces, and his eldest son Alexander to Cobra Commander, in exchange for his and the Baroness' baby.
 Cobra Commander avoids capture, by revealing that he possesses the personal information of every G.I.
 Joe agent, because of his time working in the White House.